Project Runway All Stars season 7

+The seventh season of Project Runway All Stars premiered on January 2, 2019 and concluded on March 27.
+Featuring past winners of both Project Runway and Project Runway All-Stars as contestants, previous winners from international Project Runway franchises also competed in the season.

-Project Runway All Stars (season 7) is the seventh season of the Project Runway spin-off series Project Runway All Stars.
-The concept of the edition was Champions.
-It featured fourteen winning designers - seven being winners of the American version of Project Runway, and seven being winners of foreign versions of Project Runway.
-This was the last season of Project Runway to air on Lifetime.
-Alyssa Milano returned as host and both Georgina Chapman and Isaac Mizrahi likewise returned as judges, along with one to three guest judges each week.
-The show premiered on January 2, 2019 on Lifetime.
+This was the last season of Project Runway to air on Lifetime, and its broadcast was delayed due to the allegations against Harvey Weinstein and subsequent bankruptcy of the The Weinstein Company.
+Alyssa Milano returned as host and both Georgina Chapman and Isaac Mizrahi likewise returned as judges.

 Judges

 In addition to Alyssa Milano both Georgina Chapman and Isaac Mizrahi returned as judges for this season.
 The mentor for this season was Anne Fulenwider.
 Some of the celebrity guest judges for season 7 were Debra Messing, Vanessa Williams, Anna Camp, Andrew Rannells, Andrea Riseborough, Cynthia Erivo, Asia Kate Dillon, Wendy Williams, Tamron Hall, Danica Patrick, Disney stars Sofia Carson and Peyton List, designers Reem Acra and Rebecca Minkoff, fashion icon Iris Apfel, models Lily Aldridge, Olivia Culpo, Joan Smalls, Martha Hunt, Jasmine Tookes, Kiera Chaplin and Project Runway judge Nina Garcia.